not-a-duck/editing.nvim/README.md

 ## Nota bene

-As of right now the `:MultiMacro` _will_ produce buggy results if the q-macro adds extra newlines to the buffer.
+As of right now the `:MultiMacro` _will probably_ produce buggy results if the q-macro adds extra newlines to the buffer.
 As the positions are not updated on each action, the macro will be reproduced at incorrect positions.
-A workaround could be to simply not allow this behaviour, but I would rather reverse-sort the positions to make it possible to do this.
+The current workaround is to reverse-sort the positions to make it possible to do this, but this is not a perfect solution.

 # Movement